krishmittal21/portfolio-website-threejs/README.md

 cd portfolio-website-threejs
 npm install
 Use code with caution.
 Learn more
+3D model made using blender and ready player me
 Once the dependencies are installed, you can start the development server:

 Code snippet